AshayAswale/apptainer-definitions/README.md

 ```

 The first four variables should be valid git hashes (i.e. `32c42b0`) that can be checked out or set to `latest`.
 The fifth variable should be a valid GitHub org that has a Buzz repository (i.e. `buzz-lang` or `NESTLab`).
 The sixth variable should be set to either `Debug` or `Release`.
 The former enables more debuggable code at the expense of speed.

+### Linux Common
+The Linux Common subdirectory contains definition files for common or useful linux packages.

+### Linux_cmds
+The `linux_cmds.def` sets up common apt packages such as git, tree, tmux, and etc.

 ### Python
 The python subdirectory contains definition files for Python versions.